-Ridesharing has become increasingly popular over the years with startups like Uber and Lyft.
+Ridesharing has become increasingly popular (if controversial) over the years with startups like Uber and Lyft.
 These ridesharing companies allow people to use their own vehicles to generate income.
 The question many people have is whether you should add full-time or part-time work with Uber or Lyft on a resume.

 One of the biggest mistakes job seekers make is including irrelevant jobs on their resume.
-The only purpose of your resume is to show you're a good fit for the particular position you're applying to.
+The sole purpose of your resume is to show you're a good fit for the particular position you're applying to.
 Including irrelevant ridesharing jobs like Uber or Lyft to your resume will do more harm than good.
 No hiring manager cares that you drove for Uber or Lyft if it has nothing to do with the position you're targeting.

 You would include ridesharing on your resume in these situations:

 1. It's relevant to the position you're targeting